Zwelisha19/katas/problems/pin-code-validator.md

 If you have any questions or need assistance, don't hesitate to reach out.
 Remember, practice is key, and every step you take makes you a better coder!

 Happy coding! 🚀

+But you have the problem in python and we agreed that we will do it in javascript